 Preparing Specimens: Teeth and Calcified Tissue

 Please consult the following guidelines before collecting and storing specimens to ensure that your teeth arrive at the lab in the best possible condition.
-For your convenience, click here to download an optional order form and include it along with your cover letter for the sample you are sending to our lab.
+For your convenience, click the button above to download an optional order form and include it along with your cover letter for the sample you are sending to our lab.

 Visit our shipping page for information about packaging and scheduling for lab analysis.